gngaweb3/the-vault/docs/vault-monitor-dashboard.md

 The Vault Monitor Dashboard is a real-time monitoring interface for The Vault of the GNGA.WEB3 Protocol.
 It reads all asset balances directly from the blockchain on every page load — no intermediaries, no databases, no manually entered data.

 The dashboard reflects the current state of The Vault as defined in the GNGA.WEB3 Whitepaper: a multi-network, programmatic value container holding a basket of zero-derivative, on-chain verifiable assets.
-The dashboard accounts for idle USDC held in Master and Sub-Vaults — capital in transit between deposit and its final destination (a base asset swap or a yield position) — closing a gap where this capital was technically part of the Vault but was not yet reflected in the displayed totals.
+This includes idle USDC held in Master and Sub-Vaults — capital in transit between deposit and its final destination (a base asset swap or a yield position) — since it is committed Vault capital, not yet a base asset or yield position.

 ---